-Solar thermal energy is used widely in Australia for heating water for our domestic use in solar water heaters.
-This is an excellent and economic energy solution as by using the sun's heat for generating our hot water, we reduce the amount of fossil fuels needed to be burned (and the associated greenhouse gas emissions generated) to supply electricity to do the same thing.
+Solar thermal energy is used widely in Australia for heating water for domestic use.
+This is an excellent and economic solution and by using the sun’s heat for generating our hot water, we reduce the amount of fossil fuels needed to be burned (and the associated greenhouse gas emissions generated) to supply electricity to do the same thing.

 The colder water at the bottom of the storage tank then travels into the collector and starts to heat up.
 This process is a continuous cycle and can save the average household up to 75% of their hot water energy requirements and related greenhouse gas emissions.
 Learn more about how solar hot water works.

 The energy benefits of the two systems are about the same.
 While the heat loss is less in the split system as the tank is not as exposed to the elements as the roof mounted tank, some additional energy is required to operate the low wattage pump in the split system.
 The decision of which system to use comes back to structural design of the roof, personal taste and ease of access for servicing.
-Energy Matters stocks a wide range of roof mounted and split systems and same day shipping on stocked items!
+Energy Matters offers a wide range of roof mounted and split systems.

-A heat pump is a little different to a traditional solar hot water systems.
+A heat pump is a little different to a traditional solar hot water system.
 Heat pumps use heat energy from the air around us to heat water.

 While a fridge uses the cold air and discards warm air, the heat pump uses the warm air and discards the cold air.
-Compared to hot water created through fossil fuel, the heat pump only requires 30% of this energy for the electricity to run the pump.
-Therefore 70% of the energy required to create the hot water comes for free from the heat in our environment.
+Compared to hot water created through fossil fuel, the heat pump only requires 30% of the energy for the electricity to run the pump.
+Therefore, around 70% of the energy required to create the hot water comes for free from the heat in our environment.

 Learn more about heat pump systems.

-Renewable energy certificates are traded on the market by energy companies who buy them from renewable energy producers (ie. households and companies who own the systems).
-As part of the process, customers who purchase solar hot water systems can sell their RECs to their supplier/installer, or sell them independently to a buyer of their choice.
+Renewable energy certificates are traded on the market by energy companies that buy them from renewable energy producers (ie. households and companies who own the systems).
+As part of the process, customers who purchase solar hot water systems can sell their RECs to their supplier/installer (usually in the form of a point of sale discount), or sell them independently to a buyer of their choice.

 You can earn various amounts of RECs depending on the type of system you are replacing with a Energy Matters system.
 We can discount the total cost of the system you purchase from us by the value of the RECs you assign to us.
 Learn more about RECs and rebates on solar hot water systems